ccpandhare/nalandalite/README.md

 # Nalanda Lite (nalandalite)
 #### Because being lazy is Being _BITSian_!

+UPDATE: This doesn't work after the recent makeover of Nalanda (they basically upgraded their moodle) in 2017

 Update lecture slides with one click.
 Regular trips to Nalanda?
 Now Lite.
 Are you a gen BITSian?
 Do you download lecture slides just before your Compre/MidSem?
 Then Nalanda Lite is what you need.
 You shouldn't be wasting time downloading each and every slide, should you?
 So take visiting Nalanda **Lite** and use Nalanda Lite.